 The gigantic operation to transport tens of thousands of East Pakistan refugees to new camps in India is gathering momentum.

-The gigantic operation to transport tens of thousands of East Pakistan refugees to new camps in India is gathering momentum.
+Background: The gigantic operation to transport tens of thousands of East Pakistan refugees to new camps in India is gathering momentum.
 Despite the size of the problem, and despite the opposition of many refugees to any move, special trains are transporting the Pakistanis to a desolate are of central India where special camps have been prepared for them.

 It's becoming a race against time.
 Monsoon rains threaten to bring new outbreaks of disease to the makeshift, overcrowded camps near the border and around Calcutta.
 The cholera epidemic seems under control.
 But now it's an outbreak of killer pneumonia that is causing alarm.